theheking/intro-to-r/content/2_datatypes.md

 title: 2 - Understanding Data Types
 ---

-2 - Understanding Data Types and Basic Functions
+Understanding Data Types and Basic Functions
 ================================================

 ## Learning Objectives
-- Describe what variables, vectors and matrixes are and how they can be manipulated in R.
+- Describe what variables, vectors, and matrixes are and how they can be manipulated in R.
 - Use the built-in RStudio help interface to search for more information on R functions.
 - Describe what a function is in R.
 - Inspect the content of vectors in R and describe their content with class and str.